flintsaw/KaiO-SOS/README.md

 - [ ] Use Wallace-Lite to get Temporary Root
 - [ ] Pull existing webapps.json file
     >adb pull adb pull data/local/webapps/webapps.json
-- [ ] Edit the programs you want to remove from
+- [ ] For every app you want to remove, change the "removable": false value to true.
+- [ ]